If you live in a wood-frame home, at some point, you will need to find a wall stud to hang a heavy picture, affix a TV, or mount some wooden shelves.

 Carefully tap on both sides of the light switch to detect which side has a stud behind it.
 A solid sound hints that you've located some framework, while a hollow sound means you've hit drywall and need to keep looking.

 You can knock with your knuckles or tap with a hammer.
-When using a hammer, make sure to cover its head to avoid damaging the wall.
+When using a hammer, make sure to cover its head to avoid damaging the wall, and ideally use the right type of hammer for drywall works.

 You can also try to remove the outlet cover and use a flashlight to peer inside.
 Often, you'll be able to spot the edge of the stud that supports the electrical box.
 Just don't forget to turn off the power to the outlet first.